finkeissen/finkeissen/README.md

 # Finkeissen Research Architecture

 Central entry point to the **Finkeissen Research Architecture** —
-a coherent, layered, constraint-based knowledge framework.
+a coherent, layered, constraint-based epistemic framework.

 All repositories form **one unified system** and must be interpreted together as layers of the same architecture.